DR. MARCIA BALLINGER TO LEAD 2019 HARVEST FOR HUNGER AS HONORARY CHAIR

-Second Harvest is proud to announce Lori Kokoski, Lorain County Commissioner, as the Honorary Chairperson for the 2018 Harvest for Hunger campaign, which will kick-off at our KickOff Party on February 13 and run through April.
+Second Harvest Food Bank of North Central Ohio’s (Second Harvest) is proud to announce Marcia Ballinger, President of Lorain County Community College, as the Honorary Chairperson for the 2019 Harvest for Hunger campaign which will kick-off in March 5 and run through April.

 “Marcia has demonstrated many years of leadership, experience and commitment to this area and we are thrilled that she will be serving as the honorary chairperson for one of the most vital campaigns that we participate in each year,” said Julie Chase-Morefield, President and CEO of Second Harvest.

 Harvest for Hunger is an annual food and funds drive that takes place every March and April.
 Second Harvest organizes the campaign in partnership with the three other food banks in Northern Ohio serving a total of 21 counties.
 This campaign is the largest single campaign of its kind in the country and is a very crucial program for Second Harvest and the region.
 Giant Eagle, Heinen’s and Bueler’s are the cornerstone supporters of this campaign across the region through their CheckOut Hunger initiative in the stores at the cash registers.
 All the major newspapers, TV, cable and radios stations join in as media partners.
 All local companies, businesses, organizations and civic clubs are encouraged to run a campaign to support this effort.